- Solicitors For Business

 Types of HMRC Tax Inspection Notices

-We outline below the notices you may receive during an HMRC tax inspection.
+There are a number of notices you may receive during an HMRC tax inspection:

-If you receive a letter, such as this, asking for documents and/or information to help HMRC check your tax position within a set amount of days, and cannot comply with the notice, or within this time, you should seek legal advice immediately.
-Get in touch with JMW today by calling 0161 652 5559 or email email@example.com.
+If you receive a letter, such as a Taxpayer Notice, asking for documents and/or information to help HMRC check your tax position within a set amount of days, and can not comply with the notice, or within this time, you should contact JMW immediately.

 You are entitled to make an appeal against this notice for any requirement to produce other documents or information, or to produce documents or information that relates to your statutory records.
 Appeals must be made in writing within 30 days of the day you receive the notice and state the grounds of appeal.